What's it like for students at WGU?

 Biology teachers must have the knowledge and skills to help students make connections between isolated topics.
 For example, it's important to know how living organisms use and produce energy, how life grows, develops, and reproduces, how life responds to the environment to maintain internal stability, and how life evolves and adapts to the environment.
 A top-ranked teaching degree will emphasize the building of skills in science curriculum development, design, and evaluation as you earn the credentials to teach biology in grades 9-12.

 Become a biology teacher, and discover the personal and professional satisfaction that go hand-in-hand with inspiring young minds.
-An NCATE-accredited master's degree, such as WGU's online MA in Science Education, is specifically designed for current educators wishing to specialize in teaching biology.
+WGU's online M.A. in Science Education is specifically designed for current educators wishing to specialize in teaching biology.
 If becoming a biology teacher is in your DNA, the evolution of your teaching career can start right here!

 Ready to jump-start your teaching career?
 The next step could be earning your M.A. in Science Education (Secondary Biological Science) .
 Accredited, competency-based WGU offers this degree online at a surprisingly affordable flat-rate tuition.
 Flexible enough for a working adult's schedule with the option to accelerate, your degree may be closer than you think!